-This week, we present to you another Femme Actuelle article written by Esther Buitekant with the help of Dr. Stéphanie Zwillinger.
-Thanks to this one, you should be able to get a better understanding of this refractive disorder which causes an up-close blurred vision but also solutions, medical care and symptoms of hyperopia.
+This week we bring you a Femme Actuelle article written by Esther Buitekant and produced with the help of Dr Stéphanie Zwillinger.
+In it, you can find out more about the origins of this refractive disorder, which causes blurred near vision, as well as the solutions, treatment and symptoms of hyperopia.

 Dr. Stéphanie Zwillinger reminds us in her intervention in Femme Actuelle magazine that hyperopia affects many Frenchs!